 3) Choose your materials.
 If you want the piece to last forever, choose materials that are impervious to weather such as metal or glass.
 If you are fine with it eventually falling back into the landscape, use biodegradable but weather-resistant materials.

 4) Choose your medium: Are you going to make 3-D collages, called assemblages?
 One kind of assemblage is a container of some sort - a box, basket - that is decorated or holds special objects or writing.
 But you can get creative - use a boot, a baby carriage, an abandoned bird's nest or a Sunday hat.
 Or you can go sculptural: tie or fuse found objects together - old plows, sewing machines, pitch-forks; use fiber, make a banner, knit a protective coat for your tree.

 5) Just Do It.
 Make your art.
 Install it.
 Photograph it.
 Film it.

 6) Copyright Registration.
 Now register your copyright (see the section on this below).

 This is the critical part: whatever you make, no matter how simple or elaborate, has to derive its meaning from its location and it must be dug in, tied to, hung from, wrapped around, nestled in...the landscape.
 If you could just put it in your house and it would be just as meaningful and just as lovely, then the pipeline company would just say "well move it then."
 This work has to be as much a part of the landscape as a family graveyard or a piece of historic architecture.

-Get in touch with local artists who are eager to stop the Atlantic Coast Pipeline and are willing to collaborate with you to develop a project on your land.
-I, for one, am interested in creating more works for more landowners all up and down the proposed path.
-I do this for a "labor of love" rate.
+Get in touch with local artists who are eager to stop the proposed pipeline and are willing to collaborate with you to develop a project on your land.

 If you like the assemblage + poetry concept, I can work with you to make something on your land, or collaborate with you, developing a concept based on the site, and its human and natural history.